 Clear headings that describe the answer, not the topic

 Headings that describe what the section answers produce better retrieval than headings that describe what it covers.
 "How to reset your password" retrieves more accurately than "Password management."
 "What to do if the integration fails" retrieves better than "Troubleshooting."
-Each heading is an independent retrieval unit: a customer question that the section underneath it answers directly.
+Each heading is an independent retrieval unit: a user query that the section underneath it answers directly.

 No marketing copy in support content